Danger Man: Cancellation and resurrection

-Character of 'Drake'
+Character of "Drake"

 Unlike the James Bond films, Danger Man strove for realism, dramatising credible Cold War tensions.
-In the second series, Drake is an undercover agent of the British external intelligence agency.
+In the second series, Drake is an undercover agent of a British intelligence agency.
 As in the earlier series, Drake finds himself in danger with not always happy outcomes; sometimes duty forces him to decisions that lead to good people suffering unfair consequences.
 Drake doesn't always do what his superiors tell him.

 Drake is rarely armed, though he engaged in fist fights, and the gadgets he uses are generally credible.
 In one episode ("To Our Best Friend"), Drake says, "I never carry a gun.
 They're noisy, and they hurt people.
 Besides, I manage very well without."
 Although the villains are often killed, Drake himself rarely does the killing.
 An examination of all episodes indicates that, in the entire series, he only shoots one person dead, in one of the last half-hour episodes from the 1960 season.
 While another shooting occurs in "The Ubiquitous Mr. Lovegrove", it is revealed to be a dream.
-Despite the lack of firearm violence, The Encyclopedia of 20th-Century American Television by Ron Lackmann notes Danger Man was one of the most violent series ever produced.
-Drake is almost never shown armed with a gun, and the episode "Time to Kill" centres on Drake's hesitancy and initial refusal to take an assassination mission (events transpire to prevent Drake from having to carry out the task).
+Drake is almost never shown armed with a gun, and the episode "Time to Kill" centres on Drake's hesitancy and initial refusal to take an assassination mission.
+(Events prevent Drake from having to carry out the task).
+In Episode 53 "Such Men Are Dangerous," Drake shoots and wounds a shotgun-armed villainess with a captured pistol.
 Drake's uses of non-firearm deadly force during the series number fewer than a dozen.

+Despite the lack of firearm violence, The Encyclopedia of 20th-Century American Television by Ron Lackmann inexplicably describes Danger Man as one of the most violent series ever produced.

-Agent Drake uses his intelligence, charm and quick thinking rather than force.
-He usually plays a role to infiltrate a situation, for example, to scout for a travel agency, naive soldier, embittered ex-convict, brainless playboy, imperious physician, opportunistic journalist, bumbling tourist, cold-blooded mercenary, bland diplomat, smarmy pop disc-jockey, precise clerk, compulsive gambler or impeccable butler.
+Drake uses his intelligence, charm and quick thinking rather than force.
+He usually plays a role to infiltrate a situation, for example, scout for a travel agency, naive soldier, embittered ex-convict, brainless playboy, imperious physician, opportunistic journalist, bumbling tourist, cold-blooded mercenary, bland diplomat, smarmy pop disc-jockey, precise clerk, compulsive gambler or impeccable butler.